jofas/blog/content/002-first-time-running/index.md

 What is certain is that heel striking puts greater demand on the knees compared to forefoot striking, which puts more demand on the Achilles tendon, ankle and foot muscles \[[3](#ref-3)\].
-Given my history with chronic knee pain which developed during puberty&mdash;I got diagnosed with Osgood-Schlatter disease when I was fourteen&mdash;it can flare back up when I put too much stress on my knees.
+Given my history with chronic knee pain, I'm careful not to put too much stress on my knees to avoid reaggravation.

 Running through brown and hot fields at a crawling pace, the only motivation I had left was the wish to reach another shady spot.